 The paint is sold in the form of small tubes or cubes which are stored in a special box that can also be used as a palette.
 Buying a set will cost you between 20 and 100 pounds.
 It all depends on the size of the kit.

-Make sure to check out the painting resources online when choosing your equipment!
+Make sure to check out the resources online for painting classes when choosing your equipment!

 Gouache is a paint composed of pigment, the binding agent gum arabic and a solid white pigment.
 It is widely used in schools and is the easiest paint to use.